heatherbone/heatherbone.github.io/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: 'My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+         My research focuses on the economics of crime, with a particular focus on illicit drug markets.
+I am particularly interested in how criminalization and enforcement effects the decisions of criminal actors and the resulting consequences for security and public health.
+Methodologically, my work leverages big data, machine learning, and geographic information systems to observe the actions of criminal enterprises.
     design:
       columns: '1'
   - block: collection